 What is the Front of Plant Project?

-The Front of Plant (FoP) Project consists of the design, construction, permitting, start-up, commissioning, and closeout for Receiving Lift Station (RLS), Headworks Facility, Odor Control Facilities, Influent Connector Pipe, Chemical Offload Facilities, Civil site work, Emergency Overflow pipe to storage basin and related process support systems.
-Work is being implemented under a Progressive Design-Build procurement process in stages.
+The Front of Plant (FoP) Project consists of the design, construction, permitting, start-up, commissioning, and closeout for the Receiving Lift Station (RLS), Headworks Facility, Odor Control Facilities, Influent Connector Pipe, Chemical Offload Facilities, Civil site work, Emergency Overflow pipe to storage basin and related process support systems.
+A Progressive Design-Build procurement process guides the Front of Plant work in stages.

 Experience the Virtual Front of Plant Project

 Two Silicon Valley Clean Water Projects Selected for Financing through Federal Credit Program Administered by U.S. Environmental Protection Agency

 Today, the U.S. Environmental Protection Agency (EPA) announced that after a robust review process, the WIFIA Selection Committee chose two

 If you have questions about the Front of Plant project.